PropNex merges with Dennis Wee Group to become Singapore's largest property agency

 Last year, PropNex closed around 40 per cent of all private, resale and public housing deals in Singapore, and almost half of all luxury homes transactions.

-The second-largest real estate agency is ERA Realty with 6,243 agents, followed by Huttons Asia with 3,107 agents.
+After the merger between PropNex and DWG is completed, ERA Realty will be the second-largest real estate agency in Singapore with 6,243 agents, followed by Huttons Asia with 3,107 agents.

 According to the Council for Estate Agencies, the number of licensed property agencies stood at 1,286 as at Jan 1, with the number of registered agents at 28,397 after the latest licence renewal exercise.